M859n8/bachelor-implementation/README.md

 npx expo start
 ```

-This will launch the Expo DevTools interface, where you can run the app on an emulator or physical device.
+This command launches the Expo development server, allowing you to open the app in a web browser on localhost, or run it on a mobile simulator or physical device using the Expo Go app.

 ## Tests Implemented